JMarkstrom/Keycloak/README.md

         - "KEYCLOAK_HOSTNAME=fqdn"
         - "KEYCLOAK_DEFAULT_THEME=sas-login-ui"

-### Verification
+# Testing the solution
-To verify everything is working, open a browser and navigate to your keycloak host using `https://`:
+To verify everything is working, open a browser and navigate to your keycloak host using `https://` e.g. `https://keycloak.swedemo.tk`

 - The Keycloak main page displays without certificate errors ✔
 - Clicking on **Administration Console** Keycloak login displays with your set theme (optional) ✔